gloryodeyemi/COMP_8610_Project_01/README.md

 # Supervised Model for Predicting Default of Credit Card Clients
-The goal of this experiment is to build a Multi-Layer Perceptron (MLP), a Deep Neural Network (DNN) model to predict the deafault of credit card clients.
+The goal of this experiment is to build a Multi-Layer Perceptron (MLP), a Deep Neural Network (DNN) model, to predict the default of credit card clients.

 **Keywords:** DNN, MLP, Supervised model, Prediction